333Rayyan/Electricity-Forecasting/README.md

 # ⚡Electricity Load Forecasting

-A dissertation project focused on developing and comparing three forecasting models — ARMA, Kernel Ridge Regression (KRR), and Long Short-Term Memory (LSTM) — to predict short-term electricity demand using real-world data from Germany.
+A dissertation project focused on developing and comparing three forecasting models: ARMA, Kernel Ridge Regression (KRR), and Long Short-Term Memory (LSTM), to predict short-term electricity demand using real-world data from Germany.
 The project evaluates model accuracy, complexity, and practical use in energy forecasting.

 ---